MEET OUR TEAM

 Ashley grew up dancing at local studios in Richmond, Virginia.
 She attended Henrico High School Center for the Arts where she studied dance for four years.
 After graduating from high school, she attended James Madison University and earned a B.A. in Dance and a minor in Kinesiology.

 While at JMU she was apart of the Associate Dance Ensemble and the Contemporary Dance Ensemble.
-She was also the President and Choreographer for both MOZAIC and Madison Dance’s hip-hop dance clubs.
-She has previously performed with the Z Mullis Dance Company, Rapture, Mayzoul and RADAR dance companies.
+She was also the President and Choreographer for both Madison Dance’s hip-hop dance club and MOZAIC which she helped create.
+She has previously performed with the Z Mullins Dance Company, Rapture, Mayzoul and RADAR dance companies.
 Ashley has taught many styles and levels of dance including contemporary, lyrical, jazz, ballet, tap, and hip-hop.
 She has received numerous awards for Best Choreography, Best Direction and scholarships to teacher training workshops.
-Most recently her work was presented at the Small Plates Choreography Festival and she was awarded an RVA Dance Award for Instructor of the Year and Best Lyrical Choreography.
+She has presented at the Small Plates Choreography Festival and she was awarded an RVA Dance Award for Instructor of the Year and Best Lyrical Choreography.
+She has also taught masterclasses and set choreography for different studios and schools- both public and private around Richmond.

 Ashley continues to train and learn from instructors all over.
-Most recently she attened the Dance/USA conference and last summer she attended The Dance Teacher's Summit in New York Center and was able to take classes from Tessandra Chavez, Martha Nichols, Denise Walls, Stacey Tookey and many other well-known choreographers.
-When not at the studio Ashley can be found teaching dance every day to Lower and Middle school students at St. Catherine’s school and choreographing the Upper School Musicals.
-She is married to Chris and they have two dancing daughters Addisyn and Ava Grace.
+She loves to attend Conventions with the MDC Company and take classes as well as observe them.
+She has attended the Dance/USA conference, The Dance Teacher's Summit in New York Center and most recently the Dance Teacher Web conference.
+She has trained under Danny Law, Denise Wall, Tessandra Chavez, Martha Nichols, Al Blackstone, Stacey Tookey and many other well-known choreographers.
+When not at the studio Ashley can be found teaching dance everyday to Lower and Middle school students at St. Catherine’s school.
+She loves to teach dance to all ages.
+She is married to Chris and they have two dancing daughters Addisyn and Ava Grace and a soccer loving son Clayton.

 While at JMU she was apart of the Associate Dance Ensemble and the Contemporary Dance Ensemble.
-She was also the President and Choreographer for both MOZAIC and Madison Dance’s hip-hop dance clubs.
-She has previously performed with the Z Mullis Dance Company, Rapture, Mayzoul and RADAR dance companies.
+She was also the President and Choreographer for both Madison Dance’s hip-hop dance club and MOZAIC which she helped create.
+She has previously performed with the Z Mullins Dance Company, Rapture, Mayzoul and RADAR dance companies.
 Ashley has taught many styles and levels of dance including contemporary, lyrical, jazz, ballet, tap, and hip-hop.
 She has received numerous awards for Best Choreography, Best Direction and scholarships to teacher training workshops.
-Most recently her work was presented at the Small Plates Choreography Festival and she was awarded an RVA Dance Award for Instructor of the Year and Best Lyrical Choreography.
+She has presented at the Small Plates Choreography Festival and she was awarded an RVA Dance Award for Instructor of the Year and Best Lyrical Choreography.
+She has also taught masterclasses and set choreography for different studios and schools- both public and private around Richmond.

 Ashley continues to train and learn from instructors all over.
-Most recently she attened the Dance/USA conference and last summer she attended The Dance Teacher's Summit in New York Center and was able to take classes from Tessandra Chavez, Martha Nichols, Denise Walls, Stacey Tookey and many other well-known choreographers.
-When not at the studio Ashley can be found teaching dance every day to Lower and Middle school students at St. Catherine’s school and choreographing the Upper School Musicals.
-She is married to Chris and they have two dancing daughters Addisyn and Ava Grace.
+She loves to attend Conventions with the MDC Company and take classes as well as observe them.
+She has attended the Dance/USA conference, The Dance Teacher's Summit in New York Center and most recently the Dance Teacher Web conference.
+She has trained under Danny Law, Denise Wall, Tessandra Chavez, Martha Nichols, Al Blackstone, Stacey Tookey and many other well-known choreographers.
+When not at the studio Ashley can be found teaching dance everyday to Lower and Middle school students at St. Catherine’s school.
+She loves to teach dance to all ages.
+She is married to Chris and they have two dancing daughters Addisyn and Ava Grace and a soccer loving son Clayton.

 Anaya Scarlett-Davis